Introducing the Pioneering 'Farm-to-Fork Excellence' Certification Program

 For Consideration to be Included and A Complimentary Listing, Please Contact Us!

-About Cucina Di Madre Terra
+Cucina Di Madre Terra

 Our primary aim is to nurture local food ecosystems, encompassing a wide range of participants from producers to food distributors, fostering collaboration for collective success.
 We support local producers through mentorship and marketing grants, and emphasize the preservation of Southern US food heritage as a means of economic development.
 Additionally, we strive to bridge urban and rural communities, increasing consumer awareness of local cuisine and produce, and facilitating direct connections with small farmers and producers.